Bostonia is published in print three times a year and updated weekly on the web.

-University officials braced for pushback from BU parents after the announcement last month that BU was introducing gender neutral housing, allowing students to choose roommates of the opposite sex.
+University officials braced for pushback from parents after the announcement in August that BU was introducing gender neutral housing, a policy that allows students to choose roommates of the opposite sex.

 What they got was one complaint and three requests for more information.
 At the same time, a BU Today story about the new policy showed broad interest, with an extraordinary 21,000 readers and 47 comments, most of them supportive.
 Elsewhere, Nishmin Kashyap, director of housing, noted a surge in hits to Housing’s web page explaining the policy (1,064 over the 48-hour period following the news), and the Dean of Students office received a few comments from students who think the policy doesn’t go far enough.

 “The phone lines have been quiet on this,” says David Zamojski, assistant dean of students and director of residence life.
 “It seems to me this transition is going to be smooth and easy for the community.”

 Students at BU have been advocating for gender neutral housing, which is now offered by at least 90 colleges and universities nationwide, for at least four years.
 The University’s Student Government revisited the issue in 2012, conducting a survey that saw nearly 2,000 students voicing support for the policy.
 Concerned for lesbian, gay, bisexual, or transgender students who felt “displeased, unwelcomed, and most importantly, unsafe due to the lack of this option,” Student Government representatives approved a proposal in October of that year that students be allowed to choose roommates of the opposite sex.
 In December 2012, nearly 50 students held a sit-in in President Robert A. Brown’s office.
 While University officials expressed respect for the spirit of the students’ proposal, they felt that some adjustments would make it more tenable, and reworked the policy to be a better fit for BU.